marienahapetian/portfolio-gallery/readme.txt

 It allows to see your main image with its additional images under it and the text disposed next to the image.

 The title is above the text and “View more” button is at the bottom of the text.
 All images can be opened and enlarged with lightbox tool.

+Portfolio gallery Full-Width Blocks images are opening with beautiful pop up without any description.
+Main Image size is changeable due to the portfolio gallery functionality options.

 *   **FAQ Toggle Up/Down**